Woman died in Pointe Coupee house fire; investigators found no working fire alarms

 BATCHELOR - A woman was found dead in her home after it caught fire Friday.

-The State Fire Marshal's Office said the 61-year-old woman was found dead in bedroom of the home on 3rd Street in Batchelor.
+Louisiana Office of State Fire Marshal said the 61-year-old woman was found dead in bedroom of the home on 3rd Street in Batchelor.
 Pointe Coupee Parish Fire District 1 identified the victim as the owner of the home.

 The fire marshal's office said they found no working smoke alarms in the home.